LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_Prefect.md

 *   **Failed**: The task failed to complete.
 *   **Retrying**: Prefect is retrying the task based on your settings.

-Each state can include metadata like start time, duration, error messages, and more.
+Each state can include metadata like start time, duration, error messages, etc.

 ## Scheduling in Prefect